Alloy Artifacts

 The Bay State Connection

-By the early 1920s Allen Manufacturing was well established as the maker of safety set screws and related hardware.
-At that time the market for automotive socket sets was booming, and heavy-wall turned and broached sockets were rapidly replacing the older pressed steel sockets.
+In the early 1920s the market for automotive socket sets was booming, and heavy-wall turned and broached sockets were rapidly replacing the older pressed steel sockets.
 Realizing that its Allen process could be used to create interchangeable sockets as well as set screws, Allen Manufacturing decided to enter the market for automotive socket wrench sets.

 The approach they took was to acquire the Bay State Pump Company, a Boston-based company which had just recently switched from making pressed-steel socket sets to using machined and broached sockets with hexagonal Ell-handles.
 We haven't found details of the acquisition, but by 1922 Allen was producing socket sets using the "Bay State" name, indicating that they must have acquired Bay State Pump.